Join conservationists, educators, community leaders, and youth to study sustainable approaches to human wildlife coexistence.

 |Credits:||7 graduate credits from Miami University; course can be applied to the Global Field Program.|

-(price includes tuition for 5 graduate credits and in-country costs) + airfare to Nairobi, Kenya + $500 in additional course support costs
+(price includes tuition for 5 graduate credits and in-country costs) + airfare to Nairobi, Kenya + $1,000 additional course support costs

 (price includes tuition for 2 graduate credits)

 The South Rift Valley of Kenya, stretching from the Maasai Mara National Reserve through Amboseli National Park, is one of the most spectacular wildlife areas on the planet.
-Earth Expeditions has partnered with the Cincinnati Zoo & Botanical Garden and the African Conservation Centre to advance community-based conservation in this dynamic landscape.
+Earth Expeditions has partnered with the Cincinnati Zoo & Botanical Garden, the African Conservation Centre, and the South Rift Association of Landowners (SORALO) to advance community-based conservation in this dynamic landscape.
 This effort builds on the decades-long research of Dr. David Western, former head of the Kenya Wildlife Service, and the centuries-long research of the Maasai pastoralists, who have long co-existed with wildlife in an open grassland ecosystem populated by elephants, lions, giraffes, zebra, wildebeests, and a remarkable diversity of other species.
 With the rise of nontraditional lifestyles, private ranches, and fenced lands that prevent needed wildlife migrations, communities of the South Rift have recognized the need to understand the impact of these changes and to work together for a better future.